Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 And yes, Arundel Tower originally sat in a hunting park.

-Between 1854 and 1865, Anthony Salvin was paid £250,000 19th century pounds to produce one of England's most extraordinary dakhma conversions.
+Between 1854 and 1865, Anthony Salvin was paid £250,000 19th century pounds for one of England's most extraordinary dakhma conversions.

-They still welcome children.
+Children know it as Hogwarts.
 Source: Alnwick Castle in Alnwick, Northumberland

 Anthony Salvin.
 1799-1881 9.
 Source: Anthony Salvin - Wikipedia